Medically Reviewed by Dr. Majid Tanveer, DVM

 Reason 1 of 5: Abnormal Drinking Habits

-Your puppy’s tummy is likely to fill up quickly if he is thirsty.
+Your puppy’s tummy will likely fill up quickly if thirsty.
 It can also happen if he drinks excessive water too quickly.

 We notice it, especially after engaging in heavy exercise.
 Sometimes the dog’s regular body system can’t take it naturally.

 As a result, the dog’s biological systems fight back in an attempt to counterbalance.
 For the quick response of the water balance, the dog is forced to vomit.

 Reason 2 of 5: Drinking Toxicity-Infected Water

 Water dishes may quickly become germ-infested, especially if not cleaned in a few days.
 If a dog drinks polluted water, its stomach will become upset, ending in vomiting.

 Reason 3 of 5: Parasites in the intestine